CDM Review

 The main sticking point amongst the more senior members appear to be my proposal

 for a minimum anaesthetic fee.
-I feel quite strongly that we should press for this as it is
+I feel quite strongly that we should press for

 both logical and fair to have such a scheme.